icarito/physics-with-xo/5_software_and_hardware.md

 The XO netbook of the OLPC project that has been distributed in Uruguay thru the Plan Ceibal organization in any of its models XO1, XO1.5, XO1.5 lite, as well as XO1.75 (that includes a light sensor and 3 axis accelerometer), and the XO3 prototype (OLPC XO3) admit the reading of AC voltage, DC voltage and resistance sensors connected to the external microphone jack.
 The reading of the same can be done from some included Activities from the SUGAR graphical user interface (GUI) such as **Measure, TurtleBlocks** and **Scratch**.
 The present work focuses on the use of sensors by using the first two mentioned activities.

-According to the hardware characteristics of the XO1, one sensor at a time may be connected (to the external mono input) while the XO1.5 and XO1.75 (external stereo input) are capable of connecting to two sensors at the same time, multiplying the possible applications that can be designed with them.
+According to the hardware characteristics of the XO1, one sensor at a time may be connected (to the external mono input) while the XO1.5 and XO1.75 (external stereo input) are capable of connecting two sensors at the same time, multiplying the possible applications that can be designed with them.

 The potential of these sensors lies in the simplicity of their construction and low cost, as well as the real posibility of writing diverse programs that interact with the information read and offer the widest range of responses imaginable.
 Since there is no limit to creativity, they can be applied to a huge range of objectives.

 By connecting to the external microphone jack, it is possible to read AC, DC voltages, resistance, but this measuring capability can be extended if *transducers* are available: electronic devices that produce voltages or resistance in proportion to a physical magnitude that one wishes to measure.
 Based on them, sensors can be constructed.
 Some examples:

 * Temperature sensor (for example the LM35): a component that produces voltage in proportion to the temperature it is at
 * Hall sensor (for example the A1302): a component that produces voltage in proportion to the magnetic field intensity it is at
 * Potentiometer: a component whose resistance depends on the angle to a reference position (such as we find for controlling volume and pitch in sound systems)